meilisearch/documentation/learn/cookbooks/update_cloud.md

 ```

 ::: note
-The server will return a slightly different response depending on your version.
-For v0.27 and below, dumps use a separate queue from the task queue.
-The response will return a dump `uid` instead.
+The response will vary slightly depending on your version.
+For v0.27 and below, the response returns a dump `uid`.
 :::

 Use the `taskUid` to track the status of the dump with the get task endpoint: